Heber J. Grant: Emily H. Wells

-In 1889, to avoid being forced to testify in pending unlawful cohabitation charges against her husband, Emily went to Manassa, Colorado, where she stayed for a year and a half.
-Grant accompanied her on the train-ride from Pueblo, Colorado, to Manassa, having been on a different train on the previous part of the journey to avoid arrest.
-Grant stayed two weeks, setting up for Emily the most comfortable house in the town, and leaving his mother to help Emily.
+In 1889, to avoid being forced to testify in pending unlawful cohabitation charges against her husband, Emily went to Manassa, where she stayed for a year and a half.
+Grant accompanied her on the train ride from Pueblo, Colorado, to Manassa, having been on a different train on the previous part of the journey to avoid arrest.
+Grant stayed two weeks set up for Emily the most comfortable house in the town, and left his mother to help Emily.
 She remained in Manassa until March 1891, when she returned to Salt Lake City.

 Emily and Grant were the parents of four daughters and a son.
 The son, Daniel Wells Grant, died while he was still a child.
 Emily's last child was born in 1899, when she was 42, the same year Grant pleaded guilty to unlawful cohabitation and paid a $100 fine.

-Emily accompanied Grant when he served as mission president in England, bringing her four daughters and two of Lucy's daughters.
+Emily accompanied Grant when he served as mission president in England.
+She brought her four daughters and two of Lucy's daughters.
 Because of their daughters' presence, the Grants relocated the mission home to a more respectable part of Liverpool.

 Emily developed stomach cancer in 1907, which caused her death in 1908.
 At the time of her death, she was considered one of the most prominent women in Salt Lake City.